PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 print("Hello", result)
 ```

 If you typed in "Bob", then "Hello Bob" will get printed.
-We give the `print` function 2 inputs and separate them using a comma `,`.
+We give the `print` function 2 "inputs" and separate them using a comma `,`

 # Comments
 You saw that we put a hash `#` in front of a comment.